“For these are all our children, we will all profit by or pay for what they become.”

 We work with Primary and Secondary Schools across London to ensure the school curriculum is more diverse and reflective of African and African-Caribbean culture, history and heritage.

-All the session have been been developed by our teachers from the Rooted project.
+All the workshops have been been developed by our teachers from the Rooted project.
 The lessons have be co-created by the young people over a 2 year period.

-The curriculum has been created with the help of the Institute of Race Relations, they gave us access to a lot for archived materials that were essential to the Black British Liberation groups in the 70s and 80s.
+The curriculum BLAM uses for the workshops have been further developed with the help of the Institute of Race Relations, they gave us access to a lot for archived materials that were essential to the Black British Liberation groups in the 70s and 80s.
 Our Grounded project workers spent long hours using this material to ensure the young people get an authentic understanding about Black British grass roots activism and history.